Skylab 3: Mission highlights

 In-flight photographs from Skylab 2 revealed the "puffy face syndrome" which prompted the addition of in-flight torso and limb girth measurements to gather more data on the apparent headward fluid shift on Skylab 3.
 Other additional tests included arterial blood flow measurements by an occlusive cuff placed around the leg, facial photographs taken before flight and during flight to study the "puffy face syndrome", venous compliance, hemoglobin, urine specific gravity, and urine mass measurements.
 These inflight tests gave additional information about fluid distribution and fluid balance to get a better understanding of the fluid shift phenomena.

 The Skylab 3 biological experiments studied the effects of microgravity on mice, fruit flies, single cells and cell culture media.
 Human lung cells were flown to examine the biochemical characteristics of cell cultures in the microgravity environment.
-The two animal experiments involved the chronobiology of pocket mice and circadian rhythm in vinegar gnats.
+The two animal experiments involved the chronobiology of little pocket mice and circadian rhythm in vinegar gnats.
 Both experiments were unsuccessful due to a power failure 30 hours after launch, which killed the animals.

 High school students from across the United States participated in the Skylab missions as the primary investigators of experiments that studied astronomy, physics, and fundamental biology.
 The student experiments performed on Skylab 3 included the study of libration clouds, X-rays from Jupiter, in-vitro immunology, spider web formation, cytoplasmic streaming, mass measurement, and neutron analysis.

 The crew's health was assessed on Skylab by collecting data on dental health, environmental and crew microbiology, radiation, and toxicological aspects of the Skylab orbital workshop.
 Other assessments were made of astronaut maneuvering equipment and of the habitability of the crew quarters, and crew activities/maintenance experiments were examined on Skylab 2 through 4 to better understand the living and working aspects of life in space.

 S150 Galactic X-Ray Mapping

 The S150 X-ray experiment was sent up with Skylab 3.
 The 1,360 kg X-ray astronomy satellite experiment was designed to look for soft galactic x-rays.
 Short missions had been done before, and S150 would be a longer project.
 S150 had a large soft x-ray detector, and was mounted atop the Saturn S-IVB upper stage.
 When released, S150 flew behind and below Skylab on 28 July 1973.
 The S150 experiment deployed after the Apollo capsule separated from the S-IVB stage.
 S150 had its own protective housing for the flight.
 The experiment on S150 ran for 5 hours, as its batteries allowed S150 to measure half of the sky.
 Experiment data was recorded on tape recorder and sent to ground stations when available.
 S150 was designed by University of Wisconsin scientists Dr. William L. Kraushaar and Alan Bunner.
-S150 could detect 40-100 angstrom photons.
+S150 could detect 40–100 angstrom photons.